 5 Picture-Perfect Carp Streamer Festivals In Japan

-The perfect stop during your Golden Week: visit Japan between late March and early May, and you will come across the sight of large carp streamers floating in the wind.
-Known as koi nobori, these streamers are part of the celebrations for Children’s Day (May 5), a day once known as Boys’ Day with the wish that young boys would grow up to be healthy and strong warriors.
+Visit Japan between late March and early May, and you will come across large, colorful carp streamers floating in the wind.
+Known as koi nobori, these streamers are part of the celebrations for Children’s Day (May 5), a day once known as Boys’ Day with the hope that young boys would grow up to be healthy and strong warriors.

 Carp streamers are often strung across a river to give the illusion of carp swimming upstream where they will become a mighty dragon.
 Grab your camera, because you certainly don’t want to miss these five vibrant displays of Japanese culture.